Department website: http://krieger.jhu.edu/visualarts/

 AS Foundational Abilities: Culture and Aesthetics (FA3), Projects and Methods (FA6)

-This studio art course will introduce students to conceptual techniques and applications of digital photography.
-In this course, we will foster creative exploration and use of technology through advanced digital capture, image construction and manipulation, substrate choices, and methods of digital output.
-Students will have an in-depth look at historic and contemporary photography as it relates to culture, current trends, and classroom assignments.
-Students will also engage in conversation and classroom critique throughout the semester to aid their dialogue and understanding of contemporary art.
+In this intermediate photography course, we will continue the aesthetic and technical development of digital image-making.
+Conceptual and creative exploration will be fostered using advanced DSLR/Mirrorless digital capture, creative lighting techniques, image construction and manipulation using Adobe software, inkjet substrate choices, and forms of digital output.
+We will have an in-depth look at contemporary photography as it relates to culture, historical practices, current art trends, and classroom assignments.
+Students will also participate in readings, discussions, field trips, and classroom critiques to expand on their photographic vocabulary and understanding of contemporary art.
+DSLR or Mirrorless cameras are available on loan for the semester.
 Attendance for the first class is mandatory.
-Completion of AS.371.152 is suggested.

 Distribution Area: Humanities